Table of Contents

 That’s the power of vulnerability, which leads to human connection.
 And it’s human connection that we really feel most deeply.

 So I hope this mega guide on negotiation body language helped you a bit on your journey!
-Feel free to leave a comment below or leave any extra sales tips.

 To your business success,